-Fig. 10 illustrates the main drawback of a common transmission range approach to routing.
-In this example the smaller circle in Fig. 10 corresponds the minimum common transmission range where node x_i is not part of the graph.
+Figure 9 illustrates the main drawback of a common transmission range approach to routing.
+In this example the smaller circle in Figure 9 corresponds the minimum common transmission range where node x_i is not part of the graph.
 Once node x_i is part of the graph then the new minimum common transmission range becomes the larger circle.
-For real networks where nodes follow building and street layouts, this type of scenario is the common case and not an exception of the rule.
+For real networks where nodes follow building and street layouts this type of scenarios is the common case and not an exception of the rule.

-At the network layer we also show that in the presence of a node's mobility, reducing the transmission range as a means to increase the network capacity could be harmful to the available capacity remaining for nodes.
-The trade-off between network connectivity and network capacity presents a very interesting paradigm: is it possible to maintain low overhead for the routing protocol while at the same time provide higher capacity to the nodes in the network?
-Following the design and performance of common-range transmission MANET-type routing protocols the answer is "no," unless a different method for discovering and maintaining routes that departs from common transmission range broadcast technique is used.
-Recently, there has been some initial work in this area [5], [14], [15] that provides variablerange transmission support for routing protocol operation.
+At the network layer we also show that in the presence of node's mobility, reducing the transmission range as a mean to increase network capacity could be harmful to the available capacity remaining for nodes.
+The tradeoff between network connectivity and network capacity presents a very interesting paradigm: is it possible to maintain low overhead for the routing protocol while at the same time provide higher capacity to the nodes in the network?
+Following the design and performance of common-range transmission MANET-type routing protocols the answer is "no", unless a different method for discovering and maintain routes that departs from common transmission range broadcast technique is used.
+Recently, there has been some initial work in this area [13] [4] [12] that provides variable-range transmission support for routing protocol operation.